gabrielpenajo/cp-algorithms/README.md

 # cp-algorithms
-Algorithms and data structures commonly usedin competitive programming
+Algorithms and data structures commonly used in competitive programming